 We introduced mountain boarding for the first time in 2016 and it has been a big hit every year since!
 Dragonfly Hill is perfect for having a go at this exciting and challenging sport.
 The hour long sessions cost £12 per person and are strictly for those aged 7 and over.

 – Kayaks, Canoes & Paddleboards –

 Hire a boat or board and take the family out to explore the gentle and beautiful lakes at the bottom of the festival site.
-Various options and times available.
+Various options and times available with prices from £20.
 Perfect for a lazy afternoon paddle…

 – Kids Kayaking Lesson –